Bermuda Grass

 Soil Preferences

-• pH range: 6.0-7.0 (slightly acidic to neutral)
+• pH range: 6.0 to 7.0 (slightly acidic to neutral)

 • Well-draining soil essential